Fakhruddin G. Ebrahim

-Fakhruddin G. Ebrahim, TI (فخر الدين جى ابراهيم 12 February 1928 – 7 January 2020) was a Pakistani retired judge, legal expert and senior most lawyer.
-He was appointed as the 24th Chief Election Commissioner of Pakistan on 14 July 2012 and served until he resigned on 31 July 2013 and oversaw the 2013 election.
+Fakhruddin G. Ebrahim, TI (فخر الدين جى ابراهيم 12 February 1928 – 7 January 2020) was a Pakistani retired judge, legal expert and senior lawyer.
+He was appointed as the 24th Chief Election Commissioner of Pakistan on 14 July 2012, oversaw the 2013 election, and served until he resigned on 31 July 2013.

-Ebrahim was born in 1928 in Ahmedabad, Bombay Presidency, British India to a Dawoodi Bohra family.
-In 1945, he attended the Gujarat Vidyapith where he earned his LLB with distinctions in 1949.
-While there, Ebrahim studied courses on philosophy and also attended the lectures given by Mohandas Karamchand Gandhi, which played an important role in his advocacy for non-violence.
-In 1950, Ebrahim moved to Pakistan and attended the Sindh Muslim Law College, where he earned an LLM and was awarded an honorary Juris Doctor in 1960.
-In 1961, Ebrahim established his own firm while he continued to lecture at the Sindh Law College.
-In 1971, Zulfikar Ali Bhutto appointed him Attorney General of Pakistan.
+Ebrahim was born in 1928 in Dhrol, Gujrat, Bombay Presidency, British India to a Dawoodi Bohra family.
+In 1945, he attended the Bombay University where he earned his LLB with distinctions in 1949.
+In 1950, Ebrahim moved to Pakistan and taught Interpretation of Statutes at the Sindh Muslim Law College.
+In early 1950s, Ebrahim established his own firm and in 1971, Zulfikar Ali Bhutto appointed him as a Judge of the High Court of Sindh and Baluchistan.

-He served as the interim Law Minister from 18 July 1993 until 19 October 1993, and interim Justice Minister from 5 November 1996 until 17 February 1997.
+He served as the interim Justice Minister from 5 November 1996 until 17 February 1997.
 Ebrahim was a retired Associate Judge of the Supreme Court of Pakistan, and Senior Advocate Supreme Court and was known also as a peace activist.
 In 1988, he was also Governor of Sindh, appointed by Prime Minister Benazir Bhutto during her first term.